aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 This module will focus on integration of SNS to your current architecture.
 The existing NodeJS code "requestUnicorn.js" has been altered slightly to publish a message to an SNS topic.

 You may also notice that a new file "tallyUnicorn.js" has been introduced.
-This contains code for the new lambda function in which will need to be subscribed to the SNS topic in order to receive messages.
+This contains code for the new lambda function in which will be subscribed to an SNS topic in order to receive messages containing details on the dispatched unicorn.
 Once the message is received, it will proceed to update a separate DynamoDB table that keeps track of the number of times each unicorn has been dispatched so far.

-This module will also be a challenge as it will take your knowledge from module 3 in which you will add on serverless code to provision one more Lambda and DynamoDB table.
+This module will also be a challenge as it will take your acquired knowledge from module 3 to provision 1 more Lambda function and DynamoDB table.

 Lets Begin!